MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 $$d = 2t + 1$$

 where $t$ is the number of errors the code can correct.
-For example, for the three-bit code $t = 1$ and $d = 3$, because the code can detect and correct one error.
+For example, the three-bit code can detect and correct one bit-flip error, so $t = 1$, and thus the code distance is $d = 3$.

 Note that repetition codes, such as the three-bit code used in this example, can only correct bit-flip errors, and not phase flip errors.
 To correct both types of errors, more sophisticated quantum error correction codes are needed.

 ## Types of QEC codes